President: Wayne Svoboda, DVM, MS

 Prior experience includes, American Lung Assn, Guide Dogs for the Blind, and American Red Cross

 With a proven track record of strategic thinking and maximizing results, Karen’s record of management and fundraising successes reflects an ability to oversee “big picture” strategies while simultaneously directing day-to-day operations.

 The FSDS is unique among service dog training programs in that we actively seek out credentialed, pre-screened, and professional educators to lead our service animal and canine safety training courses.

-Jessica graduated from Animal Behavior College in 2017 and is currently studying the field of service dog training.
-As well as being a certified trainer she is also certified in animal CPR and has volunteered at the White German Shepard Rescue during school to help train basic obedience for their dogs in order to find them faster loving homes.
-Her dream has always been to work with animals, and finds training to be especially rewarding.
-She always brings a positive attitude to her work space and is open minded to any new information that could help us succeed.
-Through her involvement with the FSDS she will continue to study and learn more about training methods in service dogs.
+Jessica graduated from Animal Behavior College in 2017 and in 2021 achieved her Master Trainer credentials from the State of Arizona.
+As well as being a certified trainer she is also certified in animal CPR and has volunteered at the White German Shepard Rescue during school to help train all levels of obedience for their dogs in order to find them faster loving homes.
+Her dream has always been to work with animals and finds training to be especially rewarding.
+She has years of experience working with dogs and their owners to help achieve their full potential.
+She always brings a positive attitude to her workspace and is open minded to any new information that could help us succeed.

 Charlotte is a recent high school graduate with a passion for dog training.
 She has been working with dogs for her whole life but got into service dog training 6 years ago when she began the journey for her personal helper.
 After successfully self-training her first service dog, she became a volunteer for FSDS.
 During the Covid-19 pandemic, she began training her second service dog.
 She was recently hired as an employee with FSDS and began their online master trainer academy in July 2022.
 She hopes to finish by the end of next year.